danschmidtke/academic-kickstart/content/authors/admin/_index.md

 - icon: orcid
   icon_pack: fab
   link: https://orcid.org/0000-0002-6518-9778
-- icon: database
+- icon: osf
-  icon_pack: fas
+  icon_pack: ai
   link: https://osf.io/fbhjx
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.